-This chapter sets up Sarah's entry into the Jedi Academy where she will learn her academics and being able to learn all about the Force.
+This chapter sets up Sarah's entry into the Jedi Academy where she will study academic subjects and how to use the Force.

 Sarah looks nearly like Ahsoka, but her markings are slightly different.
 The arches go below her eyes (instead of above).
 She also has rectangles on her temples and circles on her cheeks.
 Part of her face looks slightly like her father's.
 It will be more noticeable in her teen years.
 Also, her head tails are a bit thinner than they are for a full-blooded Togruta.
 Apparently, her mother's genetics were more dominant in spite of being a 50-50 hybrid.
-Finally, she has naturally-black nails inspired by a picture of Shaak Ti from the canceled Escape from Dagu novel.
+Finally, she has naturally-black nails.
+A picture of Shaak Ti from the canceled Escape from Dagu novel inspired that look.